MCP HubMCP Hub

 Warning

 This MCP has read and write access (if you allow it).
 Please backup your Obsidian vault prior to using obsidian-mcp to manage your notes.
-It is recommended to use git or any backup method of your choice.
+Use any backup method you prefer, such as git.
+These tools have been tested but not thoroughly, and this MCP is in active development.

 Features